 – Basics of marketing for music producers/working musicians

-Most important lesson in marketing – Start with why?
+The most important lesson in marketing – Start with why?
 What’s your goal?
-You want people to listen to your music or do you want people to order directly from your site?
+Do you want people to listen to your music or do you want people to order directly from your site?
 Why do you need to know how to build a musician website?

 After clearing that up I will continue with the basis that you want people to check out your music skills for them to order from you.